wylieglover/AIDigitReader/README.md

 # AIDigitReader
-Takes in image input and predicts what number that is drawn
+Takes image input and predicts what the drawn digit is, while also reading out misclassified images

 # Local Development Setup
 Before starting, make sure you have at least these components installed on your computer: